the-vtex-files/the-vtex-files.github.io/README.md

 # the-vtex-files.github.io
-**The VteX Files** is an experimental RPG /browser game, comprising random texts
+**The VteX Files** is an experimental RPG /browser game, revolving around the strange events on moon Vtex assembled with real, current or historical episodes of science and technology

-that blur fact and fiction
-to combine ones intellect and senses the aim towards a clearer vision of reality in an ever complex, entangled world.
+Random texts, which blur fact and fiction to combine ones intellect and senses with the aim towards a broader perspective of reality in an ever complex, entangled world.

-which revolves around the strange events on moon Vtex assembled with real, current or historical episodes of science and technology
-Objective of the game is to challenge the ideology of linear progress by artistic production and to discover and enter yet unknown paths.
+Objective of the game is to challenge the ideology of linear progress by artistic production and to discover and enter new, yet unknown paths. and act not react

 The game is inspired by the process of collective myth-making, or [mythopoesis](https://en.wikipedia.org/wiki/Mythopoeia).
  Myths, or speculative fiction are by and for the people, or speculative fiction Contrary to utopias,which are institutionalized constructs that are severed from cultural and economic realities and a whitewash of a future that will never happen.
-The RPG game format allows
-to come without a preconceived storyline, the futile task of engineering a future is handed over to the forces of chaos, which allow for authentic outcomes and creating a whole.
+The format of RPG to come without a preconceived storyline, the futile task of engineering a future is handed over to the forces of chaos, which allow for authentic outcomes and creating a whole.

 As everyone is given a voice and access to add or modify, myths embody individual lived experience crystalize democracy